MechSatsujin/Legacy-Launcher-Installer/README.md

 # Disclaimer
 - This Project may be become abandoned if the project haven't update for months
 - This Repository is not confirmed to be completed yet and its still on development.
 Bugs may appear.
+- For Ubuntu/Debian-Based Distros, .deb option is available on the official TL Legacy Website.
+- Other Distros like Fedora/RHEL could make this installer a option.
+- And Lastly, the development for this repo is no longer getting updates.

 # About TL:Legacy Installer
 TL Installer is an that one simple shell script file that installs TL:Legacy automatically on your system.
 This is only for Debian-based Distributions like Ubuntu, Linux Mint, etc. This is only considered a alternative way of installing TL made by the community.